Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Disappointed?
 Don’t worry, because these are just estimates.
 Read until the end of this article to find out what will cause your stick and poke tattoo to fade faster and what you can do to make it last longer.

 Factors That Affect How Long a Stick and Poke Tattoo Will Last

 The location of a tattoo is probably the number one factor in how long a stick and poke will last.
 A tattoo on a part of the body that is used a lot or experiences friction regularly will not last as long as one that is barely ever touched.
 For example, areas like the hands and feet are constantly scrubbed clean as well as covered by shoes, gloves, and rings.

 On the other hand, the chest, legs, and ribs are usually covered with lighter layers of material.
 Also, they are not exposed to the elements all day long.

 Tattoo Artist Experience

 As you probably know, you need to find the sweet spot when doing a stick and poke tattoo.
-Too deep and you’ll get tattoo blowout.
+Too deep and you’ll get tattoo blowout (read more about thick tattoo lines).
 Too shallow and the ink will fade faster.
 With all this in mind, it is in the hands of the tattoo artist how long your stick and poke tattoo lasts.
 It’s recommended for tattoo artists to practice on practice skin before real people.
 When there’s a pulling sensation when the needle is removed from the skin that’s when they are ready to tattoo a person.